 4. Some customers just aren’t worth the hassle

 Most business owners believe that the more customers they have the better, and are scared of losing customers, no matter how far from ideal they may be.
-But the truth is that some customers are quite simply bad for business.
-Customers that cause unneccessary upset and aggravation to you and your employees are not worth having – they will take up inordinate amounts of your time and energy dealing with their complaints and demands, and their behaviour can even put off your good customers!
+But the truth is that some customers are actually bad for your business.
+Customers that cause unnecessary upset and aggravation to you and your employees are not worth having.
+You will spend unreasonable amounts of your time and energy dealing with their complaints and demands.
+Even worse, their bad behaviour can even lose you your good customers!

-If you’ve tried your best to address a complaint and the customer still isn’t happy, maybe it’s time to move that customer on, and use your resources to address the concerns of customers who are willing to engage in reasonable dialogue with you.
+If you’ve tried your best to address a complaint and the customer still isn’t happy, maybe it’s time to move that customer on.
+Then you can use your resources to address the concerns of customers who are willing to engage in reasonable dialogue with you.
 When you focus on meeting the needs of your reasonable customers, you build loyal brand ambassadors – and these people are much better for business than customers who are impossible to please.
 Sometimes you have to accept that it’s worth losing some revenue in order to get rid of a bad customer.
 And by doing so, you’re making space for a good customer!

 How is YOUR customer service?

-In all of this, I am assuming that your team offer consistently excellent customer service and that legitimate issues and complaints from customers are dealt with promptly and appropriately.
-This means recruiting people with the right attitude and putting in place appropriate procedures and training.
+In all of this, I am assuming that your team offer consistently excellent customer service, and that genuine issues and complaints from customers are dealt with promptly and appropriately.
+This means recruiting people with the right attitude and putting in place suitable procedures and training.
 If you don’t have this, you’re already on the back foot!

 And if you don’t know, maybe you should ask your customers for some feedback?

 So go on, take ACTION and assess your customer service standards.
 If you find any challenges in your business or would like some fresh ideas, don’t hesitate to get in touch with us, or book a place at or next Customer Mastery Workshop!